evagabriela/WDI/curriculum/week-02/02-arrays-loops/README.md

 Let’s break down what we’ll need:

-1. An 'initialization', which sets up a starting situation (e.g. var i = 0)
+1. An 'initialization', which sets up a starting situation (e.g. `var i = 0`)
-2. A condition, which gets evaluated each time we're about to execute the block (e.g. i < 10)
+2. A condition, which gets evaluated each time we're about to execute the block (e.g. `i < 10`)
-3. A 'finalExpression', which gets evaluated immediately after the block executes _but before the condition is evaluated again_ (e.g. i += 1;)
+3. A 'finalExpression', which gets evaluated immediately after the block executes _but before the condition is evaluated again_ (e.g. `i += 1`)

 The general syntax for a `for` loop is: